mikechamberlain/coding-standards/README.md

 _It's not your problem._

 - If you cannot recover from an exception, _it's totally fine_!
-Exceptions should be, by nature, _exceptional_, so as a programmer you can't be expected to mitigate for every potential corner case.
+Exceptions should be, by nature, _exceptional_, so as a programmer you can't be expected to mitigate every potential corner case.
 Someone forgot to deploy the config file?
 The network went down?
 The datacenter was destroyed by a hurricane?
-Christopher Hitchens rose again?
-It's not your problem.
+Christopher Hitchens rose again? _It's not your problem._
   - Either: don't catch the exception in the first place.
   - Else: catch, handle (log?) and _rethrow_.
   - Finally: give someone further up the callstack the chance to handle it more appropriately.